Looking for a prospecting email template you can easily personalize and that works for almost any situation?

 At this point, you might as well just offer them a demo and get it over with.

-Like so many other businesses, personalizing our outreach was a challenge we at Culture Amp ran into time and time again.
+Like so many other businesses, at Culture Amp, we ran into this same challenge over and over again.

 We experimented with many ideas, including cold email templates, such as Basho’s, which can be useful for reaching out to social media starlets who actively post on LinkedIn or Twitter.

-However, there is little in the way of good templates for reaching out to a leader of a 2,000-person company who lives in Des Moines instead of Miami and only uses LinkedIn when they are looking for a new job.
+However, there is little in the way of good templates for reaching out to the leader of a 2,000-person company who lives in Des Moines instead of Miami and who only uses LinkedIn when they are looking for a new job.